-Last time, in Lesson 1 I told you that this course will be all about getting 300 readers to each blog article you write (or buy from agencies like ours).
+Last time, in Lesson 1 I told you that this course will be all about getting 300 readers to each blog article you write.
 I also made a promise that all of this will be highly actionable.
 The first lesson was the only one that was all talk.

 This new lesson is ALL Action.

 You most probably already have a twitter account set up, a facebook account, a linkedIn account and a google+ account.
 These are all must-haves if you want to start getting traffic from social media (for free).

 I am not going to show you how to get those, because you probably already have them.
 Also, there already exists a LOT of documentation on how to get those up and running.

 Let’s assume for now that you have accounts on all those channels.

 The Journey to 300 readers starts with your followers

 Are they engaged with what you write?
 Do they favorite your tweets, do they RT, do they +1 your posts, etc.?

 This is not a theoretical course.
 I’ll give you exactly what you need to do in order to start getting those 300 readers.
 It’s what we’ve already tested on multiple sites, including our own squirrly.co website.